ronnyml/snowplow-wiki/technical-documentation/1a-trackers/Trackers.md

 * [[iOS Tracker]] - for tracking events in your iOS apps and games
 * [[.NET Tracker]] - for tracking events in your .NET applications
 * [[Ruby Tracker]] - for tracking events in your Ruby and Rails apps and gems
-* [[Android and Java Tracker]] - for tracking events in your Java-based desktop and server apps, servlets and games
+* [[Java Tracker]] - for tracking events in your Java-based desktop and server apps, servlets and games
 * [[Lua Tracker]] - track events in your Lua-based applications, Lua web servers/frameworks, or from the Lua scripting layer within your games or apps
 * [[Arduino Tracker]] - for tracking events from an IP-connected Arduino board
 * [[ActionScript3 Tracker]] - for tracking events in your Flash Player 9+, Flash Lite 4 and AIR games, apps and widgets